 Slate follows a "train-the-trainer" implementation model.
-A core team from each institution—the Slate Captains—attends the Fundamentals of Slate online training event and ultimately oversees the project.
-The Slate Captains will actively take responsibility for creating sustainable business processes within Slate and provide training to other users within the office.
+A core team from each institution—the Slate Captains—attends the Fundamentals of Slate online training and oversees the project.
+The Slate Captains actively take responsibility for creating sustainable business processes within Slate and provide training to other users on campus.

 We recommend limiting the number of Slate Captains to two or three individuals.